andrew-candela/messages/README.md

 I'm starting with UDP, but it sounds like TCP would be a better choice.
 I'll probably try both.

+In order to receive remote connections, you will probably have to set up port forwarding on your local network.

 ## Cryptography

 I haven't quite settled on a design here, but I'm imagining a web service